For the Reader

-Artscope is distributed in over 700 locations throughout New England.
-Call your local gallery, museum or art center to see if they have the current issue available.
+Artscope is distributed up to 400 locations throughout New England.
+To pick up a free issue near you visit our HOT List of distribution sites, or call your local gallery, museum or art center to see if they have the current issue available.

-For a lower cost, subscribe to the Artscope Newsstand Edition for iPad.
+For a lower cost, subscribe to the Artscope Tablet Edition.

-To get a more immediate dose of Artscope, download our free Artscope app for your iPhone, iPad, DROID or tablet at the App Store or Google Play.
+To get a more immediate dose of Artscope, download our free Artscope app for your iPhone, iPad, Droid or tablet through the Apple App Store or Google Play.
 Simply search “Artscope” in your app store.